 ridiculously colored uniforms at respective corporate

-about our adventures through the wilds of Arcosanti.”
+about our adventures through the weirdly wilds of Arcosanti.”

-Armor’s mutters a few words into the phone and hands the
+Armor’s mutters a few words into the phone, handing the

 apparatus to Igor.
 “Heeeeeeey Mac:!
 How is it going?!?”
-Igor yells
+Igor yells, nearly

 A few additional nonsensical pleasantries exchanged.
 Mac

 gives Igor the proposed Saturday night agenda.
 Igor agrees to the

 proposal with one amendment before breaking off the commos line.